 Make a well in the dry ingredients and gradually fold in the egg white mixture.
 Mix well until you reach a soft dough.

-Roll 2 small teaspoons of dough into 32 small balls, roughly the size of a walnut shell (I find using damp hands helps make a smooth surface to the balls).
+Roll 2 small teaspoons of dough into a ball, roughly the size of a walnut, this should make approximately 32 balls.
+(I find using damp hands helps make a smooth surface to the balls and makes them less sticky).
 Arrange on the prepared trays, 5cm apart.
-Press an almond into the centre of each biscuit ball.
+Press an almond gently into the centre of each biscuit ball.

-Serve as they are or optionally dust with coconut flour to resemble icing sugar.
-(Add coconut flour to a small sieve and use the edge of a teaspoon to push the flour through the sieve to lighly dust the biscuits).
+Serve as they are or dust with coconut flour to resemble icing sugar.
+(Add coconut flour to a small sieve and use the edge of a teaspoon to push the flour through the sieve to lightly dust the biscuits).

-Best eaten on the day as when stored they can soften.
-Although they are still delicious, you can pop them back into a preheated oven and bake for 5 - 6 minutes to regain the crisp outside.
+Best eaten on the day.
+(When stored they can soften a little but they are still delicious.
+You can pop them back into a preheated oven and bake for 5 - 6 minutes to regain the crisp outside).
 You can also freeze the cooked Almond Buttons ahead of time, then set aside to thaw for several minutes and then bake again for 5 - 6 minutes for a firm outside and chewy middle.

 Coconut palm sugar is produced from the sap of the flower bud of the coconut palm tree and is a natural food sweetener.
 I use it when a dry sweetener is required.
 It has the benefit of a low glycemic index (low GI 35 compared to sugar at 68) and nutritional content.
 Use in baked goods as an occasional treat but don't over indulge.